ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 For now, though it may be better to just avoid the `!` symbol in your commit messages unless you remember the backslash.

 ### All tests passing?
-Then you are done!
+Then you are done (kind of) ..

 Congratulations!
+You are done with this lab, but consider some of the additional challenges below ...

+# Additional Challenges
 If you still have time, you can explore [unit testing](https://docs.python.org/3.7/library/unittest.html), which is a more formal testing strategy.
 You can also extend your code in some other way, read more about the wage gap, or anything else related to this lab!
+Or do some more picobot ...